CarlKCarlK/range-set-blaze/docs/bench_r.md

 ### 'union_two_sets' Results

-When adding one clump to the first set, `RangeSetBlaze` is about 30% faster than the other crate.
+When adding one clump to the first set, `RangeSetBlaze` is about 30% faster than `rangemap` and 38 times faster than `Roaring`.

 As the number-of-clumps-to-add grows, `RangeSetBlaze` automatically switches algorithms.
-This allows it to be 6 times faster than the one-at-a-time method.
+This allows it to be 6 times faster than the `rangemap`. `Roaring` and `RangeSetBlaze` use very similar `union` algorithms here and get similar results.

 ### union_two_sets' Conclusion

-Over the whole range of clumpiness, `RangeSetBlaze` is faster.
-Compared to one-at-time methods, it is many times faster when the second set is large.
+Over the whole range of clumpiness, `RangeSetBlaze` is faster because it uses a hybrid algorithm.

 ![union_two_sets](https://carlkcarlk.github.io/range-set-blaze/criterion/union_two_sets/report/lines.svg "union_two_sets")